Nexxus/NSK/README.md

 ```
 Don't copy this line literally, but apply it to the situation of your web server.
 In this example, Nexxus will be available on URL http://www.yourdomain.com/nsk

+Finally, in _composer.jsn_ you can should the value for field _symfony-web-dir_.

 Secondly, make sure the application root can find the source code from its new location.
 Open _app.dev_ in a text editor and change lines 6 and 7 like so:
 ```
 $loader = require __DIR__.'/../../nsk/app/autoload.php';